stillmste3/se-assignment-5-stillmste3/README.md

 1. Installation of VS Code:
    - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.

+ To install VS Code on Windows 11, ensure that your system is running on Windows 11.
+If not downaload Windows and go to your browser and search for visual studio code.
+ Click the download button for windows and once it is complete open the file to install it.
+ You will be asked if you want to allow the app to make changes to your device.
+Click yes and read and accept the license agreement then select where you want to save the installation and click install to finish the installation.

 2. First-time Setup:
    - After installing VS Code, what initial configurations and settings should be adjusted for an optimal coding environment?
 Mention any important settings or extensions.

+   - Customize your vs code by selecting a theme either from the built in themes or you can download one from the extensions marketplace
+   - Ensure git is properly configured by setting up your username and email address in git
+   - Install extensions such as live server and prettier from the extensions marketplace and ensure you have the latest vs code.

 3. User Interface Overview:
    - Explain the main components of the VS Code user interface.
 Identify and describe the purpose of the Activity Bar, Side Bar, Editor Group, and Status Bar.

+   The activity bar provides quick access to various views and features through icons.
+Default icons include:
+   - Explorer: shows your files and folders, also opens them
+   - Search
+   - Extensions: takes you to the market place where you can download extensions
+   - Run and Debug: runs and debugs code

+   The side bar displays different content.
+It provides a detailed view and interaction space for different tools and panels.

+   The editor group is where you write and edit code.
+It has multiple tabs and panels which allow one to work on several files at the same time.
+You can split the editor into multiple panes to view and edit files side by side, and different elements of code are color coded based on the programming language.

+   The status bar provides essential contextual information and shortcuts to your workspace and files.
+   It shows the current bit branch you arre working on and displays errors.

 4. Command Palette:
    - What is the Command Palette in VS Code, and how can it be accessed?
 Provide examples of common tasks that can be performed using the Command Palette.

+   The Command Palette in Visual Studio Code is a powerful feature that provides quick access to a wide range of commands and settings without having to navigate through menus.
+It allows you to perform tasks, configure settings, and execute commands efficiently.
+It can be accessed by pressing Ctrl + Shift + P on windows or you can access it through view in the menu tab.

 5. Extensions in VS Code:
    - Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.